Raspberry Pi vs Raspberry Pi Zero 2 vs Raspberry Pi Pico in Raspberry Pi Official Magazine 159

 We’ve long been able to emulate old hardware on a Raspberry Pi computer to play retro games.
 This issue KG Orphanides looks into playing more modern games, using emulation to bring the Steam gaming platform to Raspberry Pi.
 And if that’s not enough, we’ve a roundup of the best retro gaming hardware around.

 Addressable RGB LEDs – aka NeoPixels, aka WS2812Bs – are everywhere in the maker world.
 But the very thing that makes them so popular – their ease of use – also means that very few people actually know how they work.
-We’ve going on a deep dive into the world of NeoPixels, starting from the very basics and building up to more advanced coding so that you’ll understand pretty much all there is to know about these literally brilliant maker toys.
+We’ve gone on a deep dive into the world of NeoPixels, starting from the very basics and building up to more advanced coding so that you’ll understand pretty much all there is to know about these literally brilliant maker toys.
 All this, and loads more, in Raspberry Pi Official Magazine 159.
 Buy it now, or subscribe here.

 Features Editor Andrew trawls the internet for Cool Stuff while keeping the magazine running smoothly.